tearflake/symp-intro/README.md

 ## 🖤 Inspiration

-Symp is inspired by Lisp, PEGs, term rewriting systems, and the spirit of Symbolics Genera — but reimagined as a **parallel-reality framework** that never left the world of monochrome theory.
+Symp is inspired by Lisp, PEGs, term rewriting systems, and graph flow execution

 ---